ResearchComputing/Documentation/docs/software/spack.md

 [johndoe@c3cpu-c11-u17-2 ~]$ module load spack
 ```

-You can confirm that spack has been loaded and find a list of useful spack commands by running the `spack` command:
+You can confirm that spack has been loaded and find a list of useful spack commands by running the `spack help` command:

 ```
 [johndoe@c3cpu-c11-u17-2 ~]$ spack help --all